COUNTRY DESCRIPTION: Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.

 entering the United States must identify themselves as U.S. citizens.

-Customs Regulations: For information about U.S. customs, please refer to our information on customs regulations.
+Customs Regulations: For information about U.S. customs, please refer to our Customs information page.
 U.S. citizens bringing gifts to friends and relatives in Mexico should be prepared to demonstrate to Mexican customs officials the origin and value of the gifts.
-U.S. citizens entering Mexico by land borders can bring in gifts with a value of up to $75.00 duty-free, except for alcohol and tobacco products.
+U.S. citizens entering Mexico at land borders can bring in gifts with a value of up to $75.00 duty-free, except for alcohol and tobacco products.
 U.S. citizens entering Mexico by air or sea can bring in gifts with a value of up to $300.00 duty-free.
-Please refer to Mexico’s customs guide for passengers for more information, including on requirements to declare cash or other financial instruments exceeding the equivalent of $3000 U.S. dollars.
+Please refer to Mexico's customs guide for passengers for more specific information, including requirements related to declaring cash or other financial instruments exceeding the equivalent of $3,000 U.S. dollars.

-Personal Effects: Tourists are allowed to bring in their personal effects duty-free.
-According to customs regulations, in addition to clothing, personal effects may include one camera, one video cassette player, one personal computer, one CD player, 5 DVDs, 20 music CDs or audiocassettes, 12 rolls of unused film, and one cellular phone.
-Any tourist carrying such items, even if duty-free, should enter the "Merchandise to Declare" lane at the first customs checkpoint.
+Personal Effects: Tourists are allowed to bring in personal effects duty-free.
+Per Mexican customs regulations, in addition to clothing, personal effects may include one camera, one video cassette player, one personal computer, one CD player, 5 DVDs, 20 music CDs or audiocassettes, 12 rolls of unused film, and one cellular phone.
+Tourists carrying such items, even if duty-free, should enter the "Merchandise to Declare" lane at the first customs checkpoint.
 Travelers should be prepared to pay any assessed duty on items in excess of these allowances.
-Failure to declare personal effects may result in the seizure of the items as contraband, plus the seizure of any vehicle in which the goods were transported for attempted smuggling.
-Recovery of the seized vehicle may involve payment of substantial fines and attorney's fees.
-See also the “Firearms Penalties” section below regarding Mexico’s strict laws and penalties regarding import of firearms or ammunition.
+Failure to declare personal effects may result in the seizure of the items, plus the seizure of any vehicle in which the goods were transported for attempted smuggling.
+Recovery of a seized vehicle may involve payment of a substantial fine and attorney's fees.
+See also the "Firearms Penalties" section below regarding Mexico's strict laws and penalties regarding the import of firearms or ammunition.

-Temporary Imports/Exports: Mexican customs authorities enforce strict regulations concerning temporary importation into or exportation from Mexico of items such as trucks and autos, trailers, antiquities, medications, medical equipment, business equipment, etc. Prior to traveling, contact the Mexican Embassy or one of the Mexican consulates in the United States for specific information regarding customs requirements.
+Temporary Imports/Exports: Mexican customs authorities enforce strict regulations concerning temporary importation into or exportation from Mexico of items such as cars, trucks, trailers, antiquities, medications, medical equipment, business equipment, etc. Prior to traveling, contact the Mexican Embassy or one of the Mexican consulates in the United States for specific information regarding customs requirements.

-THREATS TO SAFETY AND SECURITY: All travelers to Mexico should review the Department of State’s Travel Warning for Mexico that provides detailed information about security issues affecting parts of the country.
+THREATS TO SAFETY AND SECURITY: All travelers to Mexico should review the Department of State's Travel Warning for Mexico that provides updated and detailed information about security issues affecting the country on a state-by-state basis.
 Millions of U.S. citizens visit Mexico safely each year.
 However, crime and violence, much of it fueled by transnational criminal activity, affect many parts of the country, including both urban and rural areas.
 Visitors should remain alert and be aware of their surroundings at all times, particularly when visiting areas identified in the Travel Warning with special advisories.
-In its efforts to combat violence, the Government of Mexico has deployed federal police and military troops to various parts of the country.
-Government checkpoints, often staffed by military personnel, have been erected in many parts of the country, especially, but not exclusively, in the border area.
+In its efforts to combat violence, the Mexican government has deployed federal police and military troops to various parts of the country.
+Government checkpoints, often staffed by military personnel, have been erected in many parts of the country, especially, but not exclusively near the border.
 U.S. citizens are advised to cooperate with personnel at government checkpoints when traveling on Mexican highways.

 Stay up to date by:

 Demonstrations: Demonstrations are common and occur in all parts of the country, both urban and rural.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
 Demonstrators in Mexico may block traffic on roads, including major arteries, or take control of toll booths on highways.
 U.S. citizens are urged to avoid areas of demonstrations, and to exercise caution if in the vicinity of any protests.
 Travelers should avoid participating in demonstrations and other activities that might be deemed political by the authorities as the Mexican Constitution prohibits political activities by foreigners; such actions may result in detention and/or deportation.

 Business travelers should be aware that theft can occur even in apparently secure locations.
 Theft of items such as briefcases and laptops occur frequently at Mexico City's Benito Juarez International Airport and at business-class hotels.
 Passengers arriving at Mexican airports who need to obtain pesos should use the exchange counters or ATMs in the arrival/departure gate area, where access is restricted, rather than changing money after passing through Customs, where they can be observed by criminals.
 A number of U.S. citizens have been arrested for passing on counterfeit currency they had earlier received in change.
 If you receive what you believe to be a counterfeit bank note, bring it to the attention of Mexican law enforcement.